O'Sheerind History, Family Crest & Coats of Arms

 - Origins Available:

 The surname O'Sheerind is derived from Mac Searthuin, which means son of Searthun.
 The personal name Searthun is equivalent to Geoffrey.

 Early Origins of the O'Sheerind family

-Another 183 words (13 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Sheerind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Sheerind research.
+Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Sheerind History in all our PDF Extended History products and printed products wherever possible.

 O'Sheerind Spelling Variations

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name O'Sheerind to have been recorded over the years include: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.

 Early Notables of the O'Sheerind family (pre 1700)